r09491/solar_checker/README.md

 the solarbank to the power grid.

 The following is the output of a log day on the HTTP server.
-It shows the components with the power flow for my system.
+It shows the components with the minutely  power flow in my system.

+There is an extreme high power import from the grid since my wife switched the dryer on!

+Very low sun power since the sun is alomost set.

 ![alt text](images/solar_checker_logday.png)